 There are no aerodromes within 3nm of this site.
 There are no protected airspace volumes, depicted air routes, or commonly used tracks near this site that require communication capabilities.
-There are two (2) CYA training areas within 2nm of the site (CYA621(H) and CYA627(S)).
+However there is a non-published VFR training area near the site from the surface (SFC) to 4000'ASL.
 Assessment of the normally expected traffic patterns yields the following: